 Use Permanent Coffee Filters or Compostable Paper Filters

 If you have a drip coffee maker at home, try a permanent coffee filter, which are normally made of stainless steel, instead of the traditional paper variety.
 You’ll cut down on waste and this filter also allows more of the coffee oils into the cup.
 If that’s not your preference, then you can also easily find biodegradable paper filters.

 Additionally, there are many other coffee brewing methods out there that do not use paper filters, such as using a French Press or even an AeroPress.
 Whatever you do, please try to avoid single-serve coffee makers that use coffee pods.
 Those produce a tremendous amount of plastic waste that ends up in landfills and our oceans despite how convenient they might seem.
-According to an article in the New York Times, in 2015 alone, there were more than 9 billion coffee pods sold, which if placed end-to-end, would circle the globe roughly 10 times.
+According to an article in the New York Times, last year alone, there were more than 9 billion coffee pods sold, which if placed end-to-end, would circle the globe roughly 10 times.

 The following two tabs change content below.

 Certified organic from day one, Laurie founded Cafe Virtuoso in 2008 with the vision of bringing a level of quality to coffee and tea previously unavailable in San Diego.
 Her passion and dedication ensures each business decision is based on being socially and ethically responsible and is acutely involved in every aspect of what it means to be truly sustainable.